Maikhail Miller

-Early years
+Early life

 Maikhail Miller was born on December 28, 1992, to Hubert and Charletta Miller in Columbus, Mississippi.
 He grew up in Fulton, Mississippi, and played high school football at Itawamba Agricultural High School.
 As a senior, Miller threw for 1,636 yards and 14 touchdowns and rushed for 1,148 yards and 22 scores.
 He was named a PrepStar All-America selection, named to The Clarion-Ledger’s Top 25 recruits list, selected to the Northeast Mississippi Daily Journal Top 10 and all-area teams, named to Orlando Sentinel All-Southern team, participated in the Bernand Blackwell Mississippi All-Star Classic, rated the No. 24 player in Mississippi and the No. 23 pro-style quarterback in the nation by Rivals.com, listed as the No. 20 quarterback in the nation by ESPN.com, and ranked the No. 45 quarterback in the nation by Scout.com.
 Miller also played basketball and baseball.